fireship-io/fireship.io/hugo/content/snippets/dart-how-to-get-the-index-on-array-loop-map.md

 ## Problem

-Dnlike JavaScript, one cannot simply access the index of a list during a `List.map` operation in Dart.
+Unlike JavaScript, one cannot simply access the index of a list during a `List.map` operation in Dart.

 {{< file "dart" "main.dart" >}}
 {{< highlight dart >}}